BenLag2906/Image-processing-Tool/README.md

 One executable to extract all image from an input MP4 video file.
 By running the following command :
 > cut.exe pat1

-notice than pattern "pat1" must not exceed 5 characters.
+After executethis command in OUPTUT directory : jpeg files are created with the following name "./OUTPUT/pat1_0000X.jpeg" notice than pattern "pat1" must not exceed 5 characters.

 All images are generated in OUTPUT folder with motif_0000X.jpeg